-The lives of two identical twins, one an Ivy League philosophy professor, the other a small-time and brilliant marijuana grower, intertwine when the professor is lured back to his Oklahoma hometown for a doomed scheme against a local drug lord.Written by
+The lives of a set of identical twins, one an Ivy League philosophy professor, the other a small-time and brilliant marijuana grower, intertwine when the professor is lured back to his Oklahoma hometown for a doomed scheme against a local drug lord.Written by

 When Brady wakes Bill up to show him his new haircut and have him visit his mother, Bill's hair is unkempt.
 When the shot goes back to Bill his hair is magically brushed.
 See more »

 I was born just a few minutes before my brother, Brady.
 He lived life on his own terms, indifferent to fear - either his own, or those of others.
 And, let's be honest, by any normal measure my brother was a criminal and a colossal fuckup.

 But, in the years that we were together, when we were growing up, he gave me the happiest freest times that I will ever know.
 I don't know why it took me so long to realize that.
 I left Little Dixie because of my own fears.
 My greatest regret is that ...

 Published by Dwarf Music (SESAC)

 Under license from EMI Film & Television Music See more »